Skip to content

 /**

-* Determines whether to ignore appending multi-tenant conditions based on the table name
+* Determine whether to ignore adding the multi-tenant condition based on the table name.

-* By default, all tables are parsed and multi-tenant conditions are appended
+* By default, all tables are parsed and the multi-tenant condition is added.

 *